-Thats a question only you and your partner can answer – one that depends a variety of financial factors, lifestyle aspects and personality traits.
+Thats a question only you and your partner can answer – one that depends on a variety of financial factors, lifestyle aspects, and personality traits.
 But if you have some extra money set aside, numerous studies show experiences make you happier than things, so jetting off to get pampered (or go adventuring) is scientifically a good move.

 Still, when you make the decision to go on an extravagant babymoon, youre committing a substantial amount of money to an experience at a time when youre probably already a little on edge about finances.

-Heres how to make sure your pre-pink-or-blue trip doesnt put you in the red:
+Heres how to make sure your pre-pink-or-blue trip doesnt put you in the red.

 - Purchase trip insurance.
 Doing so is always a good idea, but especially during pregnancy.
 While its perfectly safe to travel – even on a long flight to a foreign country – until the third trimester in most healthy pregnancies, theres always a chance complications could arise.
 Clear the trip with your doctor, and listen to any advice if they recommend you stay put for any reason.